 Structure Tone took the lead on installing the wine cabinets, LED alabaster panels and the banquettes to ensure they met Chef Pyles’ standards and requests.
 We also worked with Studio Drift to install and coordinate the technological and infrastructure requirements of the unique Shylight light fixtures.
 With the kitchen equipment completed by an outside contractor, coordinating all the plumbing, electrical and other infrastructure items was also crucial.
 Daily site walks and coordination meetings with the kitchen contractor helped us get an in-depth analysis of the space and gave us the opportunity to mitigate issues upfront.
 The result was a seamless installation with no issues concerning kitchen equipment connections and locations.

-The restaurant opened as planned in May 2016 to great fanfare and, as Chef Pyles explains, as the newest example of a “return to fine dining” in Dallas.
+The restaurant opened as planned in May 2016 to great fanfare and, as Chef Pyles explained, became an excellent example of a “return to fine dining” in Dallas.

 ©Kevin Bowens Photography